Queryable Encryption

 There are two primary configuration points:

-1. The kms_providers parameter of AutoEncryptionOpts (see the kms_providers parameter in AutoEncryptionOpts for the available providers (aws, azure, gcp, etc.) and provider options).
+1. The kms_providers parameter of AutoEncryptionOpts.
+See the kms_providers parameter in AutoEncryptionOpts for the available providers (aws, azure, gcp, etc.) as well as the provider options).

 2. The KMS_CREDENTIALS inner option of DATABASES.
 The keys for each provider are documented under the master_key parameter of create_data_key().